CCPA vs CPRA: What California Businesses Must Do to Stay Compliant

 Tools and Solutions for Compliance

-Businesses can leverage IT solutions to simplify compliance, including:
+Businesses can use IT solutions to simplify compliance, including:

 Consilien provides these solutions to help companies manage CCPA and CPRA compliance efficiently.